DFOXpro/rp2-fs/DFOXpro-docs/README.md

 * Easy to maintain ordering, exploding and version control most config files:
 	* Config files are alphabetically sorted
 	* Core config files are one per core
-	* Capitalized names are user or static-binary folders
+	* Capitalized & plural names are user or static-binary folders (like Roms, Screenshots...)
 * Enable all posible features
 	* Achivements, menu audio, hotkeys are ready to go